 You could find a great news story a few weeks old, so to make it sound current there are a few tricks you can use.
 Couch your language in the present - 'Prince Harry has been wearing a nazi uniform' sounds more up to date than 'Prince Harry wore a nazi uniform two weeks ago'.

 Who, Why, What, Where, When, How.
 Who and what should be the first questions you answer - assume your audience has no prior knowledge of your subject.

-Any article with tips on various aspects of collective organising and action.
+Any clearly written article with tips on various aspects of collective organising and action, which isn't already covered in our organise section.
 Ideally fewer than 2,000 words.

 Any historical article from a libertarian/working class point of view.
-Ideally under 2,000 words, they can come from any period in history, right up until last week!
+Ideally under 2,000 words, they can come from any period in history.

-Any libertarian left text, interview, book, account, set of images or article which would not quite fit in any of our other sections.
+Any libertarian left text, interview, book, personal account, leaflet, pamphlet, set of images or article which would not quite fit in any of our other sections.

 In all the sections of the site, please try to take the following suggestions into account:

 Use as many sources as possible - The more sources you have, the more reliable, well-rounded and believable your story.
 Please list your sources in footnotes or in a list at the bottom of your article.